awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

         archive BOOLEAN
     )  ENGINE=INNODB;

-Once done, you will see a new table in your database.
+After you're done, you see a new table in your database.

 ![AWS Tracking Application](images/trackTable.png)